pipelight/virshle/README.md

 ```sh
 deno cache --reload ./mod.ts
 ```

 Run main script.

 ```sh
 deno run -A mod.ts
 ```

 Run tests.

 ```sh
 deno test
 ```

+## Nasty purposes 😈

+The goal here is to be able to dig out shit tons personnalized virtual machines.

+The combination of a custom nixos image and an already provisionned volume for secret storage allow for extremly fast deployment bypassing the usual provisionning

+Nixos has bultin features to build iso based on configuration file.

 ## S/O